Period of PURPLE Crying

 There are fidelity measures for Period of PURPLE Crying as listed below:

-The evaluation tools are available upon request and consist of a Public Health evaluation form, maternity nurse interview questions, public health nurse interview questions, and parent interview questions.
+The evaluation tools are available upon request and consist of an implementation checklist, Public Health evaluation form, maternity nurse interview questions, public health nurse interview questions, and parent interview questions.
+A Fidelity Agreement is signed by both parties before program can be implemented.

 Implementation Guides or Manuals